Posted by Silke on August 13, 2010

-Here are three tips to keep your feet looking beautiful for your favorite pair of high-heeled shoes:
+Here are my three tips to keep your feet looking beautiful for your favorite pair of sexy high heeled shoes:

 1. Rough, dry or cracked heels